NVIDIA/spark-rapids/CONTRIBUTING.md

 find the uploaded log.

 Options:
-1. skip tests run by adding `[skip ci]` to title, this should only be used for doc-only change
+1. Skip tests run by adding `[skip ci]` to title, this should only be used for doc-only change
-2. run build and tests in databricks runtimes by adding `[databricks]` to title, this would add around 30-40 minutes
+2. Run build and tests in databricks runtimes by adding `[databricks]` to title, this would add around 30-40 minutes

 ## Attribution
 Portions adopted from https://github.com/rapidsai/cudf/blob/main/CONTRIBUTING.md, https://github.com/NVIDIA/nvidia-docker/blob/main/CONTRIBUTING.md, and https://github.com/NVIDIA/DALI/blob/main/CONTRIBUTING.md